simogogo/BirdNET-Pi/README.md

  - Rework daily_plot.py (chart_viewer) to run as a daemon to avoid the very expensive startup
  - Lots of fixes & cleanups

-!! note: see 'Migrating' on how to migrate from mcguirepr89
+!! note: see 'Migrating' on how to migrate from Nachtzuster

 ## Introduction
 BirdNET-Pi is built on the [BirdNET framework](https://github.com/kahst/BirdNET-Analyzer) by [**@kahst**](https://github.com/kahst) <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/"><img src="https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg"></a> using [pre-built TFLite binaries](https://github.com/PINTO0309/TensorflowLite-bin) by [**@PINTO0309**](https://github.com/PINTO0309) .
 It is able to recognize bird sounds from a USB microphone or sound card in realtime and share its data with the rest of the world.